Poway Symphony Orchestra Foundation

 The Poway Symphony Orchestra Foundation has been formed as a California Non-profit Public Benefit Corporation.

 The primary purposes of the Foundation are to focus attention on the Poway Symphony Orchestra, its programs and facilities and to provide financial support to them; to encourage donations, endowments and bequests; to provide special educational programs to further classical music in the community; and to conduct fund-raising activities in order to support the objectives of the Poway Symphony Orchestra.

 A Board of Directors has been formed to conduct the operations of the Foundation.
-Its members are Bo Matthys, President and Acting Treasurer, and John LoPiccolo, Toni Kraft and Harvey Levine, Directors.
+It's members are Bo Matthys, President and acting treasurer, John LoPiccolo, Toni Kraft, James Reid and Cathe Gigstad.